CKRA-FM

 CKRA-FM (96.3 FM, 96.3 The Breeze) is a radio station in Edmonton, Alberta.
 Owned by Stingray Radio, it broadcasts a soft adult contemporary format.
-The station also airs Christmas music starting on the day after Remembrance Day to Boxing Day.
 CKRA's studios are located inside the West Edmonton Mall, alongside its metropolitan sister stations CIRK-FM, CFCW, and CKJR, while its transmitter is located at Ellerslie Road and Provincial Highway 21, just southeast of Edmonton's city limits.

 As of February 2021, CKRA is the most-listened-to radio station in the Edmonton market according to a PPM data report released by Numeris.

 History

 On April 17, 1979, CFCW Limited, owner of CFCW in Camrose, received approval to operate a new FM station in Edmonton.
 There were ten other applicants for the new license, including CHUM Limited, Radio Station CHED Ltd., CHQT Broadcasting Ltd., The Voice of the Prairies Ltd. (owners of CFCN in Calgary), and Roger Charest.
 On November 15, 1979, CKRA signed on with an album rock format.
 By early 1983, CKRA shifted to adult contemporary under the 96 K-Lite FM moniker.
 In 1989, CFCW Limited sold the station to current owners Newcap Radio.

 On January 13, 1995, at 3 p.m., after a three-hour stunt of a loop of "All I Wanna Do" by Sheryl Crow, the station adopted the name Mix 96, and shifted to a hot adult contemporary format.
 Several name and content changes occurred in 2002 and 2003.
 In the summer of 2002, CKRA adjusted its name to 96.3 The Mix and incorporated more contemporary music into its playlist.
 During this time, the station opened a satellite "weekend" location on Edmonton's trendy Whyte Avenue.
 Local (former) A-Channel entertainment host Shannon Tyler was hired to co-host the morning radio show with B.J.
 Wilson.
 On February 24, 2003, CKRA once again re-branded as 96X, "the hit music alternative" and retained its hot AC format, leaving R&B and hip-hop out of its playlist.
 Ryan Waters joined the new morning show, working with Wilson and Tyler then hosting solo for 90 minutes of commercial free music.
 Mike Anderson (middays), Tim Riess (drive time) and Carly Kincaid (evenings) rounded out the air staff.
 Several on-air changes followed, including Anderson leaving Middays and focusing on M.D. duties.
 Riess hosted several dayparts, Waters returned to his former position as "Swing Announcer" and Chris Kuchar held down "Afternoon Drive" before returning to sister station 97.3 K-Rock.